Paul Blackburn (baseball): 2018–2021: Struggles

-In 2018, he began the season on the disabled list.
+In 2018, Blackburn began the season on the disabled list.
 He was activated on June 7 and reported to Oakland, compiling a 7.16 ERA in six starts.
-On August 28, Blackburn was placed on the disabled list with a forearm injury.
+On August 28, Blackburn was placed on the disabled list again with a forearm injury.

-In 2019, Blackburn appeared in 4 games, pitching to a 10.64 ERA with 8 strikeouts in 11.0 innings pitched.
-Blackburn only made one appearance in 2020, giving up 7 earned runs in 2.1 innings pitched.
+In 2019, Blackburn appeared in 4 games, pitching to a 10.64 ERA with 8 strikeouts in 11 innings pitched.
+He only made one appearance in 2020, giving up 7 earned runs in 21⁄3 innings pitched.

-On February 23, 2021, Blackburn was designated for assignment after the signing of Mitch Moreland was made official.
-On February 27, Blackburn was outrighted and invited to Spring Training as a non-roster invitee.
-On August 18, Blackburn was selected from Triple-A Las Vegas.
+On February 23, 2021, Blackburn was designated for assignment after the signing of Mitch Moreland.
+On February 27, Blackburn was outrighted to the Triple-A Las Vegas Aviators and invited to spring training as a non-roster invitee.
+He spent most of the season in Triple-A before having his contract selected on August 18.